+Experts agree that breast milk is the best source of nutrients for most babies.1 And while breastfeeding is as ancient as humanity itself, it can take a little practice to master.
+From nipple pain to low milk supply, there are several reasons why this natural process may sometimes feel not so natural.
 It’s a rare mom-baby duo that masters breastfeeding right away without a single snag.
-For most new moms and babies, learning the nursing tango involves a few missteps and a lot of practice.
+And for most new moms and babies, learning the nursing tango involves a few missteps and a lot of practice.

 Here’s how to sidestep some of the more common breastfeeding problems.

 You’ll know your baby is having trouble latching on if your nipples feel sore and your baby always seems hungry without gaining weight.